lah7/gtk3-classic/README.md

 ## License

-Patches follow the same license as GTK3, which is LGPL.
+Patches follow the same license as GTK 3, which is LGPL.